charmed-osm/5g-core/charms/udr-operator/README.md

 ## Usage

-UDR requires port ,gin mode and db uri to be configured
+UDR requires port ,gin mode  to be configured

 ## Developing